Radon needlet thresholding: Proof of the lower bounds

-The main tool will be the classical lemma introduced by Fano in 1952 \citep{fano}.
-We will use the version of Fano's lemma introduced in \citep{birge}.
-Let us recall that $K(P,Q)$ denotes the Kullback information 'distance' between $P$ and $Q$.
+The main tool will be the classical lemma introduced by Fano in 1952 \cite{fano}.
+We will use the version of Fano's lemma introduced in \cite{birge}.
+For details on general lower bound results, see also \cite {tsybakov08introdnonparestim}.
+Let us recall that $K(P,Q)$ denotes the Kullback information ``distance'' between $P$ and $Q$.